English as an additional language

 - guidance and training for schools and the local authority on all aspects of bilingualism/multilingualism including more advanced learners of English.

-For full details, please see flier attached below.
+For further information, please see attached letter and document below.